 Credited with bringing the American tanto blade back from the dead in the 1980’s, Cold Steel has become a leader in the manufacture of steel weapons.
 Walk into any firehouse or police station and the chances are good that one or two of them is carrying a Cold Steel knife.
 They are strong enough for everyday carry and are built to last longer and stay sharper than quite a few of their folding knife counterparts.

 The Code 4 is their latest to hit the shelves, and it was designed as the choice EDC knife for both fire and police professionals.
 A 3.5 inch, Japanese Aus 8A stainless steel blade is available in your choice of a tanto point, a spear point, or a clip point depending on your needs, while a slim 9mm thin aluminum handle keeps the knife’s weight down to 4.3 ounces so it won’t weight you down after a long day of carrying it in your pocket.
-Additional features include Cold Steel’s Tri-Ad locking mechanism and an ambidextrous stainless steel pocket clip.
-While i myself have not ever carried this knife, a coworker has and his review was anything but negative.
-BUY IT NOW
+Additional features include Cold Steel’s Tri-Ad locking mechanism and an ambidextrous stainless steel pocket clip. – Buy It

 Spyderco Para Military 2

 You don’t have to be a Spyderco fanatic to recognize the ParaMilitary 2 as a good choice for an EDC knife.
 While I personally haven’t carried this knife, I did hit up my former EMT partner who does to gain some insight into what it offers a potential buyer.
 I won’t attempt to “regurgitate an Amazon review” to describe this knife as some other hypocritical blog authors claim is prevalent on the web right now, but I will give you a brief summary of the knife’s notable features to assist you in forming an opinion.